 Informed decision-making to assist in family planning.

-Only one copy of a dominant allele is needed for a person to be affected by an autosomal dominant disorder.
-Hereditary breast and ovarian cancer syndrome is a type of dominant disorder that can be passed down from either parent and affects both male and female children.
+Dominant conditions can manifest with only one pathogenic variant.
+If a copy of the dominant allele is present, the person may be affected by an autosomal dominant disorder such as breast and ovarian cancer syndrome.
+This type of disorder can be passed down from either parent and affects both male and female children.

 Ashkenazi Jewish Carrier Screening Panel

 We Service National and Regional Locations | United States of America